-New Report Says U.S. Lacked Technology To Account For Separated Families
+New Report: U.S. Lacked Technology To Account For Separated Families

-The Department of Homeland Security separated thousands of migrant families under its "zero tolerance" policy despite knowing that it lacked the information technology to record and track the migrants, according to a blistering report by an internal government watchdog released late Wednesday.
+The Department of Homeland Security separated thousands of migrant families under its "zero tolerance" policy despite knowing that it lacked the information technology to record and track the migrants, according to a blistering report by an internal government watchdog released Wednesday.

-"Because of these IT deficiencies, we could not confirm the total number of families DHS separated during the Zero Tolerance period, " said the report by the Department's Office of Inspector General.
+"Because of these IT deficiencies, we could not confirm the total number of families DHS separated during the Zero Tolerance period, " according to the report by the Department's Office of Inspector General.
 "Without a reliable account of all family relationships, we could not validate the total number of separations, or reunifications."

 More than 5,000 children have been separated from their parents under the Trump administration policy designed to deter migrants from crossing the southern border, according to migrant advocates.